 How and Why Urinary Tract Infections Occur

 In addition to inflammation, crystals are often found in cats affected with UTIs.
 Struvite crystals are the most common type, and they occur in urine that’s too alkaline.
 The urine of a carnivore should be slightly acidic.
-Consuming high quality animal proteins and plenty of moisture will maintain this balance.
+Consuming high-quality animal proteins and plenty of moisture will maintain this balance.
 Dry commercial foods are a major culprit in producing alkaline urine, so one of the first steps you can take to prevent and treat urinary problems is changing your pet’s diet to a high quality canned food, homemade diet, or raw diet that’s properly balanced.

-Juniper berry works very well when it comes to severe urinary tract infections.
+- Juniper berry works very well when it comes to severe urinary tract infections.
 It’s an herb known for increasing the rate at which the kidneys filter out impurities and it can, therefore, increase urine production.

-Uva Ursi leaf is one of the most powerful natural astringents available.
+- Uva Ursi leaf is one of the most powerful natural astringents available.
 Holistic veterinarians use it to attack a variety of pathogens that are often the cause of UTIs.
 It can stop bleeding and reduce the inflammation associated with these infections.

-Marshallow root works wonderfully when there’s inflammation in the urinary tract because it stimulates the immune system and attacks bacteria that cause these infections, while also soothing the body and reducing irritation.
+- Marshmallow root works wonderfully when there’s inflammation in the urinary tract because it stimulates the immune system and attacks bacteria that cause these infections, while also soothing the body and reducing irritation.